xcape-io/PyProps/RASPBERRY_PI_PROPS.md

 Download *NOOBS (Offline and network install)* from <a href="https://www.raspberrypi.org/downloads/noobs/" target="_blank">NOOBS page at raspberrypi.org</a> and unzip all files in the clean SD Card.

-Insert the SD card in the Raspberry Pi (3B/3B+/4) connected to a keyboard, a mouse and an HDMI screen, and turn the Raspberry:
+Insert the SD card in the Raspberry Pi (3B/3B+/4) connected to a keyboard, a mouse and an HDMI screen, and turn on the Raspberry:

 1. Let NOOBS boot
 2. Check the box **Raspbian Full** installation